pdelebarre/todomap/rv-mindmap/README.md

 - **Edit Nodes**: Modify existing node content
 - **Delete Nodes**: Remove nodes from the mindmap
 - **Node Listing**: View all nodes in a convenient sidebar
+- **Node Reallocation**: Reassign nodes to different parent nodes using drag and drop

 ### Layout Controls
 - **Arrange Nodes**: Automatically arrange nodes in circle or grid layouts